 Teams will be asked questions by a panel of judges about the case study and their analysis

-The winner of the Maiden Lane Division will be announced at a virtual live event on November 17, 2021.
+The winner of the Maiden Lane Division will be announced at a virtual live event in November.

 How to Form a Team